-The 6th Plasticity Forum – “Designing for the Future – Plastic and the Circular Economy” will be held in London as part of the London Design Festival on September 21st.
-More information will be posted shortly, but examples of our latest event can be seen below and with our agenda and speaker’s page.
+The 6th Plasticity Forum – “Designing for the Future – Plastic and the Circular Economy” was held in London as part of the London Design Festival on September 21st.
+The event helped to bridge the gap between the design community, and experts who work with plastic, recycling and the aspects of sustainability which relate to waste reduction.

 Presentations and videos of speeches from Shanghai are available here.

 Plasticity Shanghai took place in April, with great success, and the first discussion of its type on plastic sustainability in China.
 Our press release was picked up by publications with a reach of over 385 million readers, so we believe that this was a very positive launch of a big discussion on plastic sustainability, and where the leaders are going with design, innovation, materials, recycling, and a world for a reduced waste footprint.
 Event photos can be viewed here.

 This event was held during the same week as CHINAPLAS 2016, and included a tour to the world’s 2nd biggest plastic trade show.
 The Plasticity Forum also included a 1\/2-day workshop called “Go Circular – Envisioning Products and Packaging in a Circular Economy” that was held in conjunction with our partners, Successful Design, CBi China Bridge, and Green Initiatives.

 We also are pleased to announce a new report by Trucost plc, one of our partners, that is one of the world’s first studies to assess the Net Benefit Analysis of sustainable plastic solutions, with Dell and Algix.
 If their new materials, use of recycled content and reduced packaging were to be replicated across their industries, the benefit to the global environment and our communities would be valued at over US$3.5bn annually.
 You can read the press release here and download the Report Here.

 The next Plasticity Forum will be held in London on September 21st, as part of the London Design Festival.